stephonchen/nginx-imageproxy/README.md

   Then use luarocks install magick

-  $ sudo luarocks install magick
+  $ sudo luarocks install magick lua-resty-http

 # Configuration
   Put sample config in nginx to /etc/nginx, modify as you need.